Proof of the $C^2$-stability conjecture for geodesic flows of closed surfaces: Hyperbolic invariant sets

-In the proof of Theorem~\ref{t:Reeb}, we shall need the following result due to Bowen and Ruelle \cite[Cor.~5.7]{Bowen:1975ua}.
-Since in their paper they work under slightly different assumptions, we provide some details for the reader's convenience.
+In the proof of Theorem~\ref{t:Reeb}, we shall need the following result due to Bowen and Ruelle.
+In the original source \cite[Cor.~5.7]{Bowen:1975ua}, the result is part of a statement for Axiom A flows; nevertheless, the claim that we need holds as well without the Axiom A assumption, and we provide the proof for the reader's convenience.
+As usual, all our vector fields are smooth, but we point out that Bowen and Ruelle's result requires $C^2$ flows.
 We recall that a subset $\Lambda$ of a smooth manifold $N$ has positive measure when, for some local chart $\psi:U\to\R^n$ of $N$, the image $\psi(\Lambda\cap U)$ has positive Lebesgue measure.

-\begin{Thm}[Bowen-Ruelle] Let $N$ be a closed connected manifold, $X$ a $C^2$ nowhere vanishing vector field on $N$, and $\phi_t:N\to N$ the flow of $X$.
-If $\Lambda$ is a hyperbolic basic set for $\phi_t$ $($that is, a locally maximal hyperbolic invariant set containing a dense orbit and a dense subspace of closed orbits$)$ of positive measure, then $\Lambda=N$. \end{Thm}
+\begin{Thm}[Bowen-Ruelle] Let $N$ be a closed connected manifold, $X$ a nowhere vanishing $C^2$ vector field on $N$, and $\phi_t:N\to N$ the flow of $X$.
+If $\Lambda$ is a hyperbolic basic set for $\phi_t$ of positive measure, then $\Lambda=N$. \end{Thm}

-The proof of Theorem~\ref{t:Bowen_Ruelle} requires a characterization of attractors, which is also due to Bowen and Ruelle.
-Let $\Lambda\subset N$ be a compact invariant subset of the flow $\phi_t$ that is locally maximal, so that it has an open neighborhood $U\subset N$ such that